metaisbeta/asniffer/joss-paper/paper.md

 ```
 Listing 1: Example of code annotations

 To map this `Player` class to a table in a database, to store the player's information, we need to pass in some `extra information` about these code elements.
-In other words, we need to define an object-relational mapping, and we need to configure which elements should be mapped to a column, table, and so forth.
+In other words, we need to define an object-relational mapping, and we need to configure which elements should be mapped to a column, table, and among others.
 Using code annotations provided by the JPA API, this mapping is easily achieved.
 When this code gets executed, the framework consuming the annotations knows how to perform the expected behavior.

 # Annotation Metrics

 Our work in [@LIMA2018] proposed a novel suite of software metrics dedicated to code annotations.
 In this section, we briefly describe them and demonstrate how they are calculated.
 We have three categories of metrics:

 - Class Metric: Outputs one value per class.
-- Code Element Metric: Outputs one value per code element (fields, methods, etc.).
+- Code Element Metric: Outputs one value per code element (fields, methods, among others).
 - Annotation Metric: Outputs one value per code annotation.

 We use the code presented in Listing 2 as an example.

 ```java